gbgrande2/bangladesh_ecommerce/README.md

 # bangladesh_ecommerce
-Analysis of Bangladeshi ecommerce data
+Analysis of Bangladeshi ecommerce data.
+The goal of this analysis was to explore and investigate data from this Bangladeshi ecommerce business to see what steps could be taken to improve their productivity and revenue.
+For example, I looked at store productivity in different regions, popularity of products, and customer trends.
+The original dataset can be found here: https://www.kaggle.com/datasets/mmohaiminulislam/ecommerce-data-analysis/data.